 The Raymond and Beverly Sackler International Prize in Biophysics

-For his pioneering contributions to the foundation of biophysics of lipid bilayers and biological membranes.
+For pioneering contributions to understanding the physical mechanisms of bacterial motion and chemotaxis.

 Tel: +972-3-640-7389, Email: firstname.lastname@example.org